Mulweye/Mulweye/README.md

 **Hey There.. 👋**

-**My name is Anthony Mulweye.**, and I'm thrilled to connect with you here on GitHub.
+**My name is Anthony Mulweye**, and I'm thrilled to connect with you.
 As a data enthusiast, I'm on a mission to leverage the power of data to drive meaningful insights and solve real-world problems.

-I am a Data Analyst with a fervent passion for unraveling complex business challenges through data-driven solutions.
+I am a Data Analyst with a fervent passion for unravelling complex business challenges through data-driven solutions.
 With a keen eye for detail and a knack for problem-solving, I excel in transforming raw data into actionable insights.

 My toolkit includes a blend of traditional and cutting-edge technologies.
 I'm proficient in;